infusion/node-gamecontroller/README.md

 });
 ```

-To get the full parsed HID data stream (for example to get joystick data), you can run
+To get the full parsed HID data stream, you can run

 ```js
 ctrl.on('data', function(data) {